 6. North Carolina ($1.50 billion)

 The report also found the annual cost related to car accident deaths among infants, children and teenagers under 19 years old was nearly $856 million.

 The sad fact is that almost all Georgia car accident deaths are preventable.
 The CDC urges states to consider the following legislation:

 - Primary seat belt laws: These are seat belt laws that allow motorists to be stopped, cited, and fined for not wearing seat belts.

 - Strong car seat and booster seat laws: Children under age 8 should be placed in age- and size-appropriate child safety and booster seats while travelling in motor vehicles.
 Children should not sit in front seats.

 - Graduated driver licensing systems: Graduated licensing reduces teen crashes by up to 40 percent among 16-year-olds.

 - Mandatory motorcycle helmet laws: Helmets reduce the risk of death in a Georgia motorcycle accident by more than one-third.
 They reduce the risk of brain injury by 69 percent.

 Atlanta personal injury lawyer Shane Smith helps victims of car accidents throughout Georgia.
-To schedule a free consultation to discuss your accident, contact the Law Offices of Shane Smith at 770-HURT-999.
+To schedule a free consultation to discuss your accident, contact Shane Smith Law at 770-HURT-999.